Breakout Sessions | Corporate Citizenship Conference

 NEW for the 2017 International Corporate Citizenship Conference: Breakout Session Tracks

 We are organizing our breakout sessions into tracks to help you choose the ones most relevant to your work.
 All of the breakouts are outstanding opportunities for learning.
 No need to stick to just one track, we encourage you to mix and match to maximize your experience.
-Check out the list of tracks and breakout session descriptions below.
-REGISTER today to lock in the best rate.
+Check out the list of tracks and breakout session descriptions for MONDAY, MARCH 27 below.
+You can find Tuesday’s sessions here.

 Breakout Session Tracks:

 Corporate Citizenship Management

 To create a truly integrated corporate citizenship ecosystem, leaders must think and act strategically.
 Who are your partners?
 How do you integrate internally, or use resources efficiently?
 Learn how to align corporate citizenship with your business ecosystem.